Zoom Video Communications (NASDAQ:ZM) Issues Q3 2023 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its third quarter 2023 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $0.82-$0.83 for the period, compared to the consensus estimate of $0.92.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) updated its third quarter 2023 earnings guidance on Tuesday.
+The company provided EPS guidance of $0.82-$0.83 for the period, compared to the consensus EPS estimate of $0.92.
 The company issued revenue guidance of $1.09 billion-$1.10 billion, compared to the consensus revenue estimate of $1.15 billion.
 Zoom Video Communications also updated its FY 2023 guidance to $3.66-$3.69 EPS.

-A number of equities research analysts have recently issued reports on the stock.
-Robert W. Baird dropped their target price on shares of Zoom Video Communications from $140.00 to $125.00 and set an outperform rating on the stock in a report on Tuesday, August 23rd.
-UBS Group dropped their target price on shares of Zoom Video Communications to $92.00 in a report on Tuesday, August 23rd.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of Zoom Video Communications from $105.00 to $95.00 in a report on Tuesday, August 23rd.
-Piper Sandler dropped their target price on shares of Zoom Video Communications from $115.00 to $91.00 and set a neutral rating on the stock in a report on Tuesday, August 23rd.
-Finally, Citigroup dropped their target price on shares of Zoom Video Communications from $91.00 to $76.00 and set a sell rating on the stock in a report on Tuesday, August 23rd.
-One investment analyst has rated the stock with a sell rating, fifteen have given a hold rating and thirteen have assigned a buy rating to the company.
-According to MarketBeat.com, Zoom Video Communications currently has a consensus rating of Hold and a consensus price target of $139.58.
+ZM has been the subject of a number of research reports.
+Benchmark decreased their price target on Zoom Video Communications from $128.00 to $118.00 and set a buy rating for the company in a research note on Tuesday, August 23rd.
+UBS Group decreased their price target on Zoom Video Communications to $92.00 in a research note on Tuesday, August 23rd.
+Stifel Nicolaus decreased their price target on Zoom Video Communications from $120.00 to $90.00 in a research note on Tuesday, August 23rd.
+MKM Partners decreased their price target on Zoom Video Communications from $135.00 to $125.00 and set a buy rating for the company in a research note on Tuesday, August 23rd.
+Finally, Mizuho decreased their price target on Zoom Video Communications from $190.00 to $120.00 and set a buy rating for the company in a research note on Tuesday, August 23rd.
+One research analyst has rated the stock with a sell rating, sixteen have given a hold rating and twelve have given a buy rating to the company.
+According to MarketBeat.com, Zoom Video Communications presently has a consensus rating of Hold and an average price target of $139.58.

-In other news, CFO Kelly Steckelberg sold 6,700 shares of Zoom Video Communications stock in a transaction dated Monday, June 13th.
-The shares were sold at an average price of $104.04, for a total transaction of $697,068.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In related news, insider Velchamy Sankarlingam sold 2,319 shares of the business’s stock in a transaction dated Tuesday, July 12th.
-The shares were sold at an average price of $109.79, for a total transaction of $254,603.01.
-Following the transaction, the insider now directly owns 10,863 shares in the company, valued at $1,192,648.77.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Kelly Steckelberg sold 6,700 shares of the business’s stock in a transaction dated Monday, June 13th.
-The stock was sold at an average price of $104.04, for a total transaction of $697,068.00.
+In other Zoom Video Communications news, COO Aparna Bawa sold 2,000 shares of the business’s stock in a transaction on Tuesday, June 28th.
+The shares were sold at an average price of $116.62, for a total transaction of $233,240.00.
+Following the completion of the transaction, the chief operating officer now owns 77,676 shares of the company’s stock, valued at approximately $9,058,575.12.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other news, COO Aparna Bawa sold 2,000 shares of the company’s stock in a transaction dated Tuesday, June 28th.
+The shares were sold at an average price of $116.62, for a total transaction of $233,240.00.
+Following the completion of the transaction, the chief operating officer now owns 77,676 shares of the company’s stock, valued at $9,058,575.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the company’s stock in a transaction dated Monday, August 1st.
+The shares were sold at an average price of $105.46, for a total transaction of $706,582.00.
 The disclosure for this sale can be found here.
-Insiders sold 41,523 shares of company stock worth $4,436,354 over the last three months.
-11.24% of the stock is currently owned by insiders.
+Over the last three months, insiders sold 32,823 shares of company stock worth $3,526,086.
+Corporate insiders own 11.24% of the company’s stock.

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Captrust Financial Advisors boosted its stake in Zoom Video Communications by 29.1% in the second quarter.
-Captrust Financial Advisors now owns 6,187 shares of the company’s stock valued at $668,000 after acquiring an additional 1,395 shares during the last quarter.
-Walleye Capital LLC purchased a new position in Zoom Video Communications in the second quarter valued at about $307,000.
-First Republic Investment Management Inc. boosted its stake in Zoom Video Communications by 71.2% in the second quarter.
-First Republic Investment Management Inc. now owns 46,320 shares of the company’s stock valued at $5,001,000 after acquiring an additional 19,268 shares during the last quarter.
-Neo Ivy Capital Management boosted its stake in Zoom Video Communications by 56.8% in the second quarter.
-Neo Ivy Capital Management now owns 367 shares of the company’s stock valued at $39,000 after acquiring an additional 133 shares during the last quarter.
-Finally, Meiji Yasuda Asset Management Co Ltd. boosted its stake in Zoom Video Communications by 3.2% in the second quarter.
-Meiji Yasuda Asset Management Co Ltd. now owns 7,556 shares of the company’s stock valued at $816,000 after acquiring an additional 236 shares during the last quarter.
-52.86% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the business.
+Lido Advisors LLC grew its stake in Zoom Video Communications by 33.3% during the first quarter.
+Lido Advisors LLC now owns 3,569 shares of the company’s stock worth $418,000 after buying an additional 891 shares during the last quarter.
+Atria Wealth Solutions Inc. bought a new stake in Zoom Video Communications during the first quarter worth about $385,000.
+AlphaCrest Capital Management LLC grew its stake in Zoom Video Communications by 17.4% during the first quarter.
+AlphaCrest Capital Management LLC now owns 3,150 shares of the company’s stock worth $369,000 after buying an additional 466 shares during the last quarter.
+Bridgefront Capital LLC grew its stake in Zoom Video Communications by 111.6% during the first quarter.
+Bridgefront Capital LLC now owns 2,772 shares of the company’s stock worth $325,000 after buying an additional 1,462 shares during the last quarter.
+Finally, Walleye Capital LLC bought a new stake in Zoom Video Communications during the second quarter worth about $307,000.
+Institutional investors and hedge funds own 52.86% of the company’s stock.

 Zoom Video Communications, Inc provides unified communications platform in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 The company offers Zoom Meetings that offers HD video, voice, chat, and content sharing through mobile devices, desktops, laptops, telephones, and conference room systems; Zoom Phone, an enterprise cloud phone system; and Zoom Chat enables users to share messages, images, audio files, and content in desktop, laptop, tablet, and mobile devices.